Notre-Dame Cathedral in Paris: History, Tips & Reopening

-After the church was badly damaged by a fire on April 15, 2019, it took just over five years to complete the restoration.
-The reopening to the general public is on December 8, 2024.
-Although the cathedral will reopen in December, a visit to the towers and treasury is not yet possible.
-Not all work has been completed yet and will continue in 2025 and 2026.
-The area around Notre Dame will also be renovated with green spaces.
+After the church was severely damaged by fire on April 15, 2019, the restorations took just over five years to complete.
+The reopening to the public was scheduled for December 8, 2024.
+Although the restored cathedral reopened in December 2024, a visit to the towers (reopening for September 20, 2025) and treasury is not yet possible.
+Not all work is complete and will continue into 2025 and 2026.
+The area around Notre-Dame will also be revitalized with green spaces.
 Are you going to Paris for Christmas this year?
 Then this is a unique opportunity to be one of the first visitors to admire the restored cathedral.
 Or visit the Notre Dame Christmas market opposite the cathedral.

 Plan your next city trip to Paris!